gw_mode and router advertisement daemon for IPv6

 Once configured properly, I can remote into any open mesh ssh server via its link local address and RAs propagate through out the mesh and any client will get a RA configured address.

-#11 Updated by Sven Eckelmann over 3 years ago
+Updated by Sven Eckelmann almost 4 years ago

 @Eric, I am relative sure that you are writing in the wrong issue tracker.
 This here is the issue tracker of the open source project batman-adv from the open source developer community open-mesh*.org*.
 It is not about the commercial AP vendor from open-mesh.com/cloudtrax.com.
 Please contact their support when you have problems with their product.

-#14 Updated by Sven Eckelmann over 1 year ago
+Updated by Sven Eckelmann about 2 years ago

 - Status changed from New to Rejected